davindersf/lb4-assignment/README.md

 ### Install dependencies

 By default, dependencies were installed when this application was generated.
-Whenever dependencies in `package.json` are changed, run the following command:
+Whenever dependencies in `package.json` are changed in either server or client, run the following command:

 ```sh
 npm install